NTNUI/vote2/backend/README.md

 `npm run db`
 To stop the database type: `npm run stop-db`

-You can modify the given [env](.env)-file if you want, but it should already contain a working setup.
+The local database will use the credentials from your .env.
+Feel free to edit if you want, but make sure DB_URI includes the correct username and password from the MONGO_INITDB_ROOT variables, as this is used when initializing your database in docker.
+You can also use a DB_URI for a completely different mongoDB database, if you do not want to use docker.

 ---